844-914-1942

 Breaking into mobile aircraft maintenance is an exciting move, but it requires a solid plan.
 This isn't a career you can just fall into; it demands specific training, a strategic approach to building your business, and a deep respect for the rules that keep aviation safe.
 Think of it as building a foundation—get the key pieces right from the start, and you'll set yourself up for a long and successful career.
 From getting your certifications to building a network, here are the essential steps to launch your career.

-Your Training and Education Options
+Choose Your Training and Education Path

 First things first: you need the right credentials.
 Becoming an aircraft maintenance technician is a rewarding career path, but it requires specialized training, hands-on experience, and FAA certification.
 You’ll need to attend an FAA-approved Aviation Maintenance Technician School to get the foundational knowledge for working on aircraft.
 The ultimate goal is to earn your Airframe and Powerplant (A&P) license, which is the industry standard and a non-negotiable requirement for this line of work.
 This certification proves you have the skills and knowledge to work on the two main components of an aircraft: the airframe (the body) and the powerplant (the engine).